Planes with supplies, medical help head from South Florida to Bahamas

 Celebrity chef Ingrid Hoffman raised the money to pay for this mission from private donations.

-"I was able to get so much donations and save 2,000 lives in Puerto Rico, so that’s my motivation," said Hoffman.
+"I was able to get so much donations and save 2,000 lives in Puerto Rico, so that’s my motivation," Hoffman said.

 Copyright 2019 by WPLG Local10.com - All rights reserved.